hoprnet/hoprnet/.processes/bounty.md

 2. Bounty hunter submits a solution of extraordinary quality exceeding the expectations outlined in the github issue

-   - Pay out the promised bounty reward and tip the bounty hunter. **Maybe max 20% of the promised amount?**
+   - Pay out the promised bounty reward and tip the bounty hunter.

 3. Bounty hunter submits a dis-satisfactory solution but it technically fullfills the deliverables outlined in the github issue.